-One place you may not expect to find a life coach working is inside a women’s prison, but that’s exactly where you would have found me ten years ago, where I coached inmates for the next two years.
-This was not the glamorous world of celebrities but the harsh reality of prison life, poor mental health, bullying and self-harm.
-It was here that my real training began as this wonderful opportunity gave me great insight into the lives of the women behind bars whose crimes ranged from petty theft and prostitution to murder.
+One place you may not expect to find a life coach working is inside a women’s prison, but that’s exactly where you would have found me 10 years ago, where I coached inmates for the next two years.
+This was not the glamorous world of celebrities but the harsh reality of prison life, poor mental health, bullying, and self-harm.
+It was here that my real training began as this wonderful opportunity gave me great insight into the lives of the women behind bars, whose crimes ranged from petty theft and prostitution to murder.

-My relationship with the women I coached became somewhat special as I came to know every one personally.
-The sessions we had always involved some reflection, revealing innermost secrets I was privileged to be party to.
+My relationship with the women I coached became somewhat special as I came to know everyone personally.
+The sessions we had always involved some reflection, revealing innermost secrets I was privileged to be a party to.
 Whatever the crime, I held a deep compassion for each and every woman.
-They were human; they made mistakes and I saw how in my own life there were times I too could have found myself in a similar situation, so the motto became: ‘There for the grace of God, go I.’
+They were human; they made mistakes and I saw how, in my own life, there were times I too could have found myself in a similar situation, so the motto became: ‘There but for the grace of God, go I.’

 Annette Greenwood helps those moving from potential life crisis to feeling much more in control on issues such as lack of confidence, self-esteem, among other issues.